-McCaskill's husband was accused of abuse, his company victim-blamed woman suing for sexual harassment
+McCaskill's husband was accused of abuse by ex-wife

 Missouri Sen. Claire McCaskill’s husband was accused of domestic violence by his ex-wife, and his company once victim-blamed a woman who sued for sexual misconduct, Fox News has learned.